What does a metalwork have to do with wildfire?

 ‘The Canyon’ is a deep, narrow slot chiseled into a layercake of volcanic mudflows that comprise the foothills of the Northern Sacramento Valley between Oroville and Red Bluff.
 About 1,000 people put up with hot summers, frequent wildfires, and a curvy 20-minute commute to Chico for a chance to live out in the country near a cold creek.

 Not long after I met the fish, my kayaking buddy got me a job surveying logging roads and mapping wildfire hazards in Upper Butte Creek as part of efforts to improve conditions for the salmon run.
 I moved into my own shack just down the road.
-I could park on my motorcycle downstairs and hear the creek from my bed in the loft.
+I could park my motorcycle downstairs and hear the creek from my bed in the loft.
 1999 was the highest water year in about a decade.
-There were a lot of salmon in the Creek that year, the grass grew tall, and we kayaked the creek at every opportunity until well into summer.
+There were a lot of salmon in the creek that year, the grass grew tall, and we kayaked the creek at every opportunity, well into summer.

 The Camp Fire

 I was working on prescribed burns in South Carolina in November 2018 when I got a photo from my wife of an enormous black cloud blocking out the sunrise in Chico.
 It was the beginning of the Camp Fire.
 By the end of the day, over 20,000 buildings were destroyed and 85 people burned alive in Paradise and Butte Creek Canyon.